The Guide to Sexuality Professionals

 A sexuality professional is a person who specializes in human sexuality, encompassing areas like sexual health, behavior, and well-being.
 Each with a distinct focus ranging from physical to metaphysical (non physical) , medical to non medical.
 Entertainment to education.

-Steps to Choosing the Right Professional:
+Steps to Choosing the Right Sexuality Professional: Five things to consider

 - Information: knowing what options are available, (probably why you are reading this post? )